 The FDA also requires that an independent review body consider the benefits and risks of a clinical trial and grant approval for the proposed study including selecting of initial doses, plans for escalation of dose, plans for modification of dose if toxicity is encountered, plans for monitoring the wellbeing of individuals participating in the study, and for defining and measuring, to the extent possible, any untoward effects related to drug administration.
 Serious adverse effects, such as life-threatening toxicities and death, are immediately reportable to the review body and to the FDA.
 To minimize risk when studying a new drug, the initial dose is well below that expected to cause any toxicity.
 No more than three patients are entered at a given dose.
 In general, a dose is not escalated within an individual patient.
 Once safety is established by the absence of toxicity or low toxicity in a group of three patients, a planned higher dose is then evaluated in a subsequent group of three individuals and so on until dose-limiting toxicity is encountered.
-The dose level producing definite but acceptable toxicity is then selected as the dose level to be evaluated in Phase 2 trials.
-Thus, the goal of Phase 1 studies is to determine the appropriate dose level for evaluation of drug efficacy in patients with the same type of tumor at comparable stages of progression for which no beneficial treatment is established.
+The dose level producing acceptable toxicity is then selected as the dose level to be evaluated in Phase 2 trials.
+Thus, the goal of Phase 1 studies is to determine the appropriate dose level for evaluation of drug efficacy in patients with cancer.